skinny85/graalvm-truffle-tutorial/part-01/ReadMe.md

 Since the `execute` method in `RootNode` takes a Truffle `VirtualFrame` as its argument, we need one more class to execute the AST: a `CallTarget`.
-This is an interface, not an abstract class, which you create through a static factory method `createCallTarget` of the `TruffleRuntime` class, which is a singleton you acquire using the `getRuntime` method of the `Truffle` class.
+This is an interface, not an abstract class.
+Historically, you created instances of it through a static factory method `createCallTarget()` of the `TruffleRuntime` class, which is a singleton you acquired using the `getRuntime()` method of the `Truffle` class.
-The `createCallTarget` requires passing it a `RootNode`, which we do by providing it an instance of our `EasyScriptRootNode`.
+However, since version `22` of GraalVM, that API has been removed, and now, you acquire `CallTarget`s directly from `RootNode`s, by calling their `getCallTarget()` method.
+In our case, the root node is `EasyScriptRootNode`.

 With a `CallTarget` reference, we can finally invoke its `calll` method with no arguments.